Cheesecoin (CHEESE) Price Tops $0.0003 on Exchanges

 Buying and Selling Cheesecoin

-It is usually not possible to purchase alternative cryptocurrencies such as Cheesecoin directly using U.S. dollars.
-Investors seeking to trade Cheesecoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Cheesecoin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Cheesecoin directly using US dollars.
+Investors seeking to trade Cheesecoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cheesecoin using one of the exchanges listed above.

 Receive News & Updates for Cheesecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cheesecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.